The Holy Terror (1937 film): Production

 Principal photography on The Holy Terror took place from late October to late November 1936.
 The title of the film was taken from a play by Winchell Smith and George Abbott, owned by 20th Century Fox, which was the basis of the 1927 Fox film Hills of Peril.

+Reception

-ReceptionThe Holy Terror had its premiere in Brooklyn, New York on January 22, 1937.
+The Holy Terror had its premiere in Brooklyn, New York on January 22, 1937.
 Aviation film historian James Farmer in Celluloid Wings: The Impact of Movies on Aviation (1984) considered The Holy Terror, "a minor piece of sentiment and song built around the able talents of Miss Withers as the resident under-age trouble-maker with a passion for flying."